FRINXio/workflow-proxy/README.md

 The execution path from when a request hits User facing proxy is as follows:
 1. Conductor proxy
-2. RBAC proxy
+2. Tenant & RBAC proxy
-3. Tenant proxy
-4. Conductor
+3. Conductor

 ### Conductor proxy